pommicket/bootstrap/05/README.md

 ```
 so the `do_something();` was not being considered as part of the `if` statement.
 - The first time I compiled tcc with itself (and then with itself again), I actually got a different
-executable from the GCC one.
+executable from the gcc one.
 After spending a long time looking at disassemblies, I found the culprit:
 ```
 # if defined(__linux__)
     tcc_define_symbol(s, "__linux__", NULL);